 The ethanol and water mixture separate from the gas leaving behind varnish and deposits that can cause clogs.
 The clogs may keep fuel from getting to the engine keeping it from starting.

 Because gasoline begins to break down as soon as 30 days after purchase, it’s best to only purchase the amount of fuel you are able to consume within 30 days.

 If you are unable to use it in this amount of time, add a fuel additive to stabilize the fuel so it lasts a little longer.
 Some 2-cycle oils will include a fuel stabilizer.
 You can also use a product like Sea Foam Motor Treatment.

 Toro 2-cycle strimmers require a gas and oil mixture at a 50:1 ratio.

-2. Incorrect 2-Cycle Oil Mix in a Toro String Trimmer
+2. Incorrect 2-Cycle Oil Mix

 Using straight gas in a 2-cycle Toro string trimmer will damage the engine and cause it to seize up.
 Adding straight gas to your string trimmer is a quick way to ruin it.